01builders/binary.builders/static/admin/README.md

 ## Setup Instructions

-To use Decap CMS with GitHub Pages, you need to set up GitHub OAuth:
+To use Decap CMS with GitHub Pages, follow these steps to set up GitHub OAuth:

 1. **Register a new OAuth application in GitHub**:
    - Go to GitHub > Settings > Developer settings > OAuth Apps > New OAuth App